 - (Psalm 2:1-4) – “Why do the nations rage, and the peoples meditate a vain thing?
 The kings of the earth set themselves, and the rulers take counsel together against Yahweh and against his anointed.”

-Although the “kings of the earth” believed they were assembling to destroy the “saints,” in fact, they were being gathered at the instigation of God to destroy “Babylon.”
-Afterward, they themselves would be destroyed, along with the “beast” and “false prophet,” just as Yahweh caused the forces of “Gog of Magog” to invade Israel so that He could destroy that force on the “mountains of Israel” – (Ezekiel 38:3-10, 39:1-3, Revelation 16:19, 17:16-17, 19:17-21).
+Although the “kings of the earth” believe they are assembling to destroy the “saints,” in fact, they are gathered at the instigation of God to destroy “Babylon.”
+Afterward, they themselves are destroyed, along with the “beast” and “false prophet,” just as Yahweh caused the army of “Gog and Magog” to invade Israel so that He could destroy it on the “mountains of Israel” – (Ezekiel 38:3-10, 39:1-3, Revelation 16:19, 17:16-17, 19:17-21).

 Demons “gathered the kings of the earth to the war.”
-This was the same “war” waged against the “two witnesses” by the “beast from the Abyss,” the same one waged by the “Dragon” against the “seed of the woman,” and the same one that the “beast from the Sea” made against the “saints” – (Revelation 11:17, 12:17, 13:7).
+This is the same “war” waged against the “two witnesses” by the “Beast from the Abyss,” the same one waged by the “Dragon” against the “seed of the woman,” and the same one waged by the “beast from the Sea” against the “saints” – (Daniel 7:21, Revelation 11:17, 12:17, 13:7).

-The “kings from the east” join the “beast” in its final confrontation with God.
+The “kings from the east” join the “beast” in its final confrontation with the “Lamb.”
 But the divine purpose is to destroy “Babylon,” for God has put it in their hearts to do His bidding – (Revelation 16:19, 17:16-17).

-“Armageddon” transliterates the Hebrew term that means “mountain of Megiddo” (the prefix ‘har-’ means “hill” or “mountain”).
-No such city or site in Palestine is called by that name.
+“Armageddon” transliterates the Hebrew term for “mountain of Megiddo” (the prefix ‘har-’ means “hill” or “mountain”).
+No such city in Palestine is called by that name.
 Historically, “Megiddo” referred to the “valley of Megiddo,” or to the town of that name located in the broad plain with no mountain or even sizable hill – (Judges 5:19, 2 Kings 23:29-30, Zechariah 12:11).

 Revelation has combined two Old Testament passages – Zechariah 12:11 and Ezekiel 39:2-4.
 In the former, Yahweh sought to “destroy all the nations gathered against Jerusalem…in the valley of Megiddon.”
-In the latter passage, He caused “Gog of Magog” to gather “upon the mountains of Israel” for destruction.
+In the latter, He caused “Gog of Magog” to gather “upon the mountains of Israel” for destruction.

-The same final battle with “Gog and Magog” is portrayed again in chapters 19 and 20.
-It is global in scope, and the attacking force is identified as the “nations from the four corners of the earth,” assembled by Satan in his final effort to destroy the “camp of the saints” – (Revelation 20:7-15).
+The same final battle with “Gog and Magog” is portrayed again in chapters 19 and 20 of Revelation.
+It is global in scope, and the attacking force is identified as the “nations from the four corners of the earth,” with all assembled by Satan for his final effort to destroy the “camp of the saints” – (Revelation 20:7-15).